gouen95/SlateGeoFencingExample/README.md

 # SlateGeoFencingExample (installation)

 1. In order to debug and run the application an AppID with Access WiFi Information capability is required, create a provisioning profile for it or just tick automatically codesign it.
 2. Run 'pod install' in project directory using Terminal.
+(Requires Cocoapod dependency manager to use)
 3. Enable Always GPS location in order to fully utilize Consumer module.

 # How To Use?